christopherfanning/tic-tac-toe/README.md

 - - - -
 #### Presentation ####
   * What would you do differently?
     * Less code.
-I feel like I over-complicated it.
+I may have over-complicated it.
+    * MVC would have been a good model.

   * What are you most proud of?
     * The two arrays to track user moves.

   * What would you do next?
     * Probably another refactor.
-    * The 2d nested array matrix
+    * The 2d (nested) array matrix

   * How did you plan your project?
     * I used the userstories provided to drive the process.